-The MBMI program requires that students engage in a mentored Capstone Project in clinical informatics.
+The MBMI program requires that students engage in a mentored Capstone Project in clinical informatics during their final year.
 This is accomplished in the context of a seminar in which students develop, propose, implement, and present their capstone project.
 During the semester, students meet regularly with their Capstone Advisor, who is also invited to attend the seminars.
 The seminar affords both students and advisors the opportunity for cross-fertilization of ideas and skills, and ultimately the honing of projects to a high level of value for the students and the clinical environments in which they conduct their projects.

 Each project is supervised by an IBI Senior Fellow, selected by the student and vetted by the Advising Committee.
 The Capstone Advisor will be selected for expertise in the topic being addressed.
 Additional individuals with expertise relating to the student’s project can join the advisory team as needed.
 The Capstone Advisor will be responsible for ensuring a high degree of quality of the project and the student’s work thereupon.
 The Capstone Advisor will be responsible for guiding and evaluating the student’s progress throughout the semester, and for submitting the final evaluation and grade.